 First, we are delighted to present the first league tables detailing the main players in the world of blockchain bond issuance, including the top issuers, platform providers, legal advisers, exchanges and bookrunners since 2022.

 OMFIF’s Digital assets report seeks to uncover who the key players in this long-awaited revolution are.
-However, the report also features a survey of market participants that gives insight into the changing attitudes of the market.
+The report also features a survey of market participants that gives insight into the changing attitudes of the market.
 Some 38% of respondents said they are looking at adopting distributed ledger technology or blockchain in debt issuance.

 The report features thought leadership from OMFIF’s experts, as well as contributions from BNP Paribas, Slovenia’s Ministry of Finance, KfW, Banque de France, Hong Kong Monetary Authority and Swiss National Bank, covering topics including cash settlement for wholesale markets, tokenisation and the changes to market structure that introducing DLT will imply.